Is your home ready for winter?

 8. Draught proof windows and doors

-Check and replace (or repair) ineffective double-glazing units or, if you don’t have double-glazing and need a cheaper and more temporary draught fix, attach (or replace) weather stripping around doors and windows, renew worn caulking, and think about fitting a letterbox cover.
+Check, replace or repair ineffective double-glazing units.
+If you don’t have double-glazing and need a cheaper and more temporary draught fix, attach (or replace) weather stripping around doors and windows, renew worn caulking, and think about fitting a letterbox cover.

 9. Check carbon monoxide and smoke detectors

 Make sure these are in good working order and replace the batteries (ensuring you also replace your store of spare batteries).

 This list of winter maintenance tips to protect your home will hopefully help to keep the warmth in and the winter out.

 Why not have a read of our House Insurance Guides?